archaicmuse/TRANH201-5/README.md

  `sudo dnf install python3-matplotlib python3-pyserial python3-numpy`

 ## Arduino libraries
-To compile the Arduino sketch you will have to install those libraries
+To compile the Arduino sketch, you will have to install those libraries :
  - `Adafruit-MLX90614`